Search This Blog

 Hannah discovers that she has a new neighbor named Cody who lives next door.
 But the house next to hers is an old abandon house that no one has lived in for quite some time.
 Curious to why he's living there, and not ever seeing him or his family move-in, she suspects something strange about him.
 And upon almost every time that she encounters Cody, she seems to be haunted by a mysterious shadowy specter when he's not present.

 The kids they got to play our leads are very charming and how they work off each other is quite believable.
 It's definitely some of the show's acting at its finest.
-You do have some pretty goofy supporting characters like the clumsy mailman and the two generic bullies who act more as tools, but you also have some other good supporting characters as well, that I can't go into detail on who those characters are, but you'll know who they are when you decide to watch it.
+You do have some pretty goofy supporting characters like the clumsy mailman and the two generic bullies, but you also have some other good supporting characters as well, that I can't go into detail on who those characters are, but you'll know who they are when you decide to watch it.
 The sets and the effects are some of the best effects that the show has brought.
-I love how old and dusty and drenched in shadows the old house is that creates such an ominous vibe, and the ghost effects are quite impressive for a TV show aimed for kids (especially how we see the actors go through each other).
+I love how old and dusty and drenched in shadows the old house is that creates such an ominous vibe, and the ghost effects are not bad for a TV show aimed for kids (especially how we see the actors go through each other).

 OVERALL THOUGHTS